krunal48/BikeStore-Analytics-Project-Excel-SQL-Tableau/README.md

 # BikeStore Analytics Project 🚴‍♂️📊

 ## Overview
-Welcome to the **BikeStore Analytics Project**, a comprehensive data analytics case study designed to demonstrate expertise in SQL, Excel, and Tableau.
-This project explores the sales and operational data of a fictional bike store to uncover actionable business insights and create visually appealing dashboards.
+The **BikeStore Analytics Project** is a comprehensive case study that demonstrates the integration of multiple data tables into a unified dataset using SQL, followed by analysis and visualization with Excel and Tableau.
+The project showcases advanced skills in data manipulation, transformation, and visualization to generate actionable business insights.

+---

 ## Project Objectives
+1. **Data Integration**: Join multiple tables from the BikeStore database to create a consolidated dataset.
-1. Extract, transform, and analyze bike store data to reveal key trends and patterns.
+2. **Data Analysis**: Extract and analyze key trends using SQL and Excel.
-2. Develop dynamic dashboards to provide business insights for stakeholders.
-3. Demonstrate end-to-end data analysis and visualization skills.
+3. **Data Visualization**: Build interactive dashboards in Excel and Tableau for business decision-making.

 ---

 ## Tools and Technologies
-- **SQL**: For querying and transforming the data.
+- **SQL**: For joining and transforming data from multiple tables.
-- **Excel**: For creating pivot tables, charts, and interactive dashboards.
+- **Excel**: For pivot tables, charts, and dashboard creation.
-- **Tableau**: For advanced data visualization and dashboard creation.
+- **Tableau**: For advanced data visualization and storytelling.

 ---

 ## Dataset Description
+### Source Tables (SQL)
+The original data resides in multiple tables (provided in the SQL Server database), including:
+- **Orders**
+- **Customers**
+- **Products**
+- **Categories**
+- **Brands**
+- **Stores**
+- **Sales Representatives**

+### Final Dataset (Consolidated Table)
-The dataset contains the following fields:
+After integrating the tables using SQL, the final dataset contains the following fields:
 - **order_id**: Unique identifier for each order.
 - **customers**: Customer names or IDs.
 - **city**: City where the purchase occurred.